Packaging for Unified Origin¶

 The packager supports the following options.

-Create an mp4 that references a fragmented mp4 file, for compatibility with older players.
+Create a (progressive) mp4 that references a fragmented mp4 file, for ''progressive download'' to older players.
+Unified Origin will resolve media data references on playout.

 Do not write the output.